Sweekrity-7392/Programmed-population-control-MATLAB/ReadMe.txt

 Scripts:
 ---------
 Contains MATLAB scripts that are used for:
+a) generate data
-a) differential equations to define the model
+b) differential equations to define the model
-b) cmaes for parameter optimization
+c) cmaes for parameter optimization
-c) computing cost while optimizing parameters
+d) computing cost while optimizing parameters
+e) computing steady state parameters